-An onsite experience typically from mid-June through mid-December in a local church or organizational setting under the direct supervision of a mentoring pastor or leader.
+A faculty supervised internship that is onsite typically from mid-June through mid-December in a local church or organizational setting with a mentoring pastor or leader.
 First-hand exposure to involvement in all dimensions of the selected ministry.
-Periodic assignments and reports determined by the Internship Director.
-Prerequisite: Senior Standing; Co-requisites: TH 419 and YM 427
+Periodic assignments and reports determined by the student's supervising faculty.
+Prerequisite: Senior Standing; Co-requisite: TH 419